View Bot Defense Dashboards and Reports

 To enable Automated Threat Summaries:

-- From the Distributed Cloud Console Home page, click Bot Defense.
+- From the Distributed Cloud Console Home page, select Bot Defense.

-- From the Bot Defense navigation menu, click Manage > Reports > Reports Management and then click Add Report.
+- From the Bot Defense navigation menu, select Manage > Reports > Reports Management and then select Add Report.

 - Enter a Name for the report and then, from the Report Type drop-down menu, select Bot Defense.

-- Click Add Item and then choose the User Group to which you want to send the report.
+- Select Add Item and then choose the User Group to which you want to send the report.
 If you need to create a new user group to receive the report, see Users.

 Bot Defense Dashboard

-To view the Bot Defense dashboard, in Bot Defense, from the navigation menu, click Overview > Monitor.
+To view in Bot Defense: In the Bot Defense navigation menu, select Overview > Monitor.

 Figure: Bot Defense Dashboard